HuanLab/SteroidXtract/README.md

 SteroidXtract is written in Python and is publicly available for non-commercial use.

+In "toolkits" folder, data augmentation methods and nested cross-validation are provided.

 For detailed instructions, please refer to the user manual of SteroidXtract.

 # Download SteroidXtract Model